chaoss/wg-evolution/focus-areas/issue-resolution/issues-active.md

     Of course, this metric is not the only one that should be used to track volume of coding activity.

-## Implementation

-**Aggregators:**
-* Count.
-Total number of active issues during the period.
-* Ratio.
-Ratio of active issues over total number of issues during that period.

-**Parameters:**
-* Period of time.
-Start and finish date of the period during which issues are considered.
-Default: forever.

-* Criteria for source code.
-Algorithm.
-Default: all issues are related to source code.
-    If we focus on source code, we need a criterion for deciding whether an issue is related to the source code or not.

 ### Filters

 * By actor (submitter, commenter, closer).
 Requires merging identities corresponding to the same author.
 * By groups of actors (employer, gender... for each of the actors).
 Requires actor grouping, and likely, actor merging.
+* By ratio of active issues over total number of issues during that period.
+* By start and finish date of the period during which issues are considered.
+* By total number of active issues during the period.

 ### Visualizations